The San Diego Civic Theatre is the region’s largest and greatest attended performing arts venue.

 - Since opening, the Civic Theatre stage has been graced by notable and legendary performers such as Frank Sinatra, Diana Ross, Renee Fleming, Dame Joan Sutherland, Jerry Seinfeld, Conan O’Brien, Luther Vandross, Jerry Lewis, Patti LaBelle, Tony Bennett, Carole King, Bob Dylan, Robin Williams, David Byrne and Bruce Springsteen, plus hosted movie world premieres, including Cowboys and Aliens.

-- Today, the Civic Theatre is the region’s largest and most attended performing arts center and is home to cultural gems San Diego Opera, Broadway San Diego and California Ballet Company, while also hosting presentations by La Jolla Music Society, Goldenvoice, Live Nation, AEG Nederlander Concerts, AEG Presents and other local, national and international groups.
+- Today, the Civic Theatre is the region’s largest and most attended performing arts center and is home to cultural gems San Diego Opera and Broadway San Diego, while also hosting presentations by La Jolla Music Society, Goldenvoice, Live Nation, AEG Nederlander Concerts, AEG Presents and other local, national and international groups.

 The San Diego Civic Theatre is managed, along with the Historic Balboa Theatre, by San Diego Theatres, a nonprofit 501(c)(3) organization dedicated to enriching the region through exceptional performing arts and education experiences.